karenkrmoyan/djangofinal/README.md

                4. Descripiton (not required)
                5. Slugfield
                6. Price
                7. Image (automaticaly uploading to static/media folder)
+               8. User field which is a foreignkey for django's builtin User model

     Each model has its absolute URL functionality